underpostnet/engine/src/client/public/cyberia-docs/ARCHITECTURE.md

 - Reuse existing helpers and conventions instead of creating parallel implementations.
 - Do not duplicate parsing, env resolution, or path normalization logic across modules.
 - Treat generated artifacts as outputs only; never hand-edit them.
-- `engine-private/` is a private external dependency.
-Reference it as private input only; never assume its contents exist locally.

 ---